manc0/MSSQL-Admin/README.md

 - XPath evaluator
 - Find and replace

-**Deleting and updating rows from tables without primary does not work.
-It must be done manually in the SQL editor**
+**Deleting and updating rows from tables without primary key does not work.
+It must be done manually in the SQL editor.**

 ![MSSQL-Admin](Screenshots/screenshot2.png)